-- The occurrence of operational hazards or unforeseen interruptions for which we may not be adequately insured; - The age of, and changes in the reliability and efficiency of, our operating facilities; - Changes in the expected level of capital, operating or remediation spending related to environmental matters; - Changes in insurance markets resulting in increased costs and reductions in the level and types of coverage available; - Risks related to labor relations and workplace safety; - Non-performance by or disputes with major customers, suppliers or other business partners; - Changes in our tariff rates implemented by federal and/or state government regulators; - The amount of our debt, which could make us vulnerable to adverse general economic and industry conditions, limit our ability to borrow additional funds, place us at competitive disadvantages compared to competitors that have less debt, or have other adverse consequences; - Restrictive covenants in our credit agreements; - Changes in our credit ratings or the credit ratings of Energy Transfer Partners, L.P. ("ETP"), the controlling owner of our general partner, as assigned by ratings agencies; - The condition of the debt capital markets and equity capital markets in the United States, and our ability to raise capital in a cost-effective way; - Performance of financial institutions impacting our liquidity, including those supporting our credit facilities; - The effectiveness of our risk management activities, including the use of derivative financial instruments to hedge commodity risks; - Changes in interest rates on our outstanding debt, which could increase the costs of borrowing; and - The costs and effects of legal and administrative claims and proceedings against us or any entity in which we have an ownership interest, and changes in the status of, or the initiation of new litigation, claims or proceedings, to which we, or any entity in which we have an ownership interest, are a party.
+- The age of, and changes in the reliability and efficiency of, our operating facilities; - · Changes in the expected level of capital, operating or remediation spending related to environmental matters; - · Changes in insurance markets resulting in increased costs and reductions in the level and types of coverage available; - Risks related to labor relations and workplace safety; - · Non-performance by or disputes with major customers, suppliers or other business partners; - Changes in our tariff rates implemented by federal and/or state government regulators; - The amount of our debt, which could make us vulnerable to adverse general economic and industry conditions, limit our ability to borrow additional funds, place us at competitive disadvantages compared to competitors that have less debt, or have other adverse consequences; - Restrictive covenants in our credit agreements; - Changes in our credit ratings or the credit ratings of Energy Transfer Partners, L.P. ("ETP"), the controlling owner of our general partner, as assigned by ratings agencies; - The condition of the debt capital markets and equity capital markets in the United States, and our ability to raise capital in a cost-effective way; - Performance of financial institutions impacting our liquidity, including those supporting our credit facilities; - The effectiveness of our risk management activities, including the use of derivative financial instruments to hedge commodity risks; - · Changes in interest rates on our outstanding debt, which could increase the costs of borrowing; and - The costs and effects of legal and administrative claims and proceedings against us or any entity in which we have an ownership interest, and changes in the status of, or the initiation of new litigation, claims or proceedings, to which we, or any entity in which we have an ownership interest, are a party.